hani-bassi/foundation-components/creating-new-components.md

 If your tool needs to interact with hypermedia entities in a way that isn't available in existing shared components, you can create a new component.

+Most components will start off living in the [features](features) folder for rapid development.

 ## Basic Setup

 ```js